danvega/solitary/README.txt

 --------------------------------------------------------------------------------------
 USAGE
 --------------------------------------------------------------------------------------

-	When you have loaded the module please visit /docs to view the documentation.

 	Once you have the module installed just navigate to your application and reload ORM (?ormReload).
 Once that is done you can reiniatilize the application so the